 This course is an excellent foundation (and indeed essential) for further study of Chemistry, Chemical Engineering, Medicine, Veterinary Science, Dentistry, and related subjects such as Pharmacy, Pharmacology and Biomedical Sciences.
 It is highly recommended for other sciences as well.

 The course also provides a valuable education if you take chemistry no further but wish to pursue a career in, for example, Finance, Publishing or Patent Law.

 Are there alternative routes forward in Science?

 To succeed with A Level Chemistry you need to be good at learning and remembering a large body of scientific theory and knowledge, and at applying it under exam conditions to solve problems you will not have seen before.
-This is why a minimum of B grades in the relevant GCSEs and a strong track record of exam success in GCSEs are needed.
+This is why a minimum of grade 6’s in the relevant GCSEs and a similar track record of exam success in GCSEs overall are needed.

-However if you want to be able to go on to a wider range of more intensely scientific careers and degrees, you would need to take BTEC National Diploma in Applied Science.
+If you want to be able to go on to a wider range of more intensely scientific careers and degrees, you would need to take the Diploma course.
 This is equivalent to two A Levels and enables you to have a programme that is more devoted to science.
-We are considering introducing this starting in September 2017 and will clarify this on our website in the course of the academic year 2016-17.

 It will enable you to develop a wide range of transferable skills.
 It will also help develop your interest and enthusiasm for chemistry, including developing your interest in further study and careers involving it.
 It will help you appreciate how society makes decisions about scientific issues and how the sciences contribute to the success of the economy and society.
 Chemistry has a great capacity to solve many of the global challenges that society faces in the 21st Century, including energy, food, climate change and health care.
 A new generation of chemists and other scientists will be involved in tackling these global challenges.
 If you want to enhance your understanding and be in a position to make a difference, then Chemistry is for you.